DanielHearn/streamist/README.md

 ## Dependencies
 - vue draggable to handle model updating on list reorder with drag and drop.
 - date fns for readable relative date for stream history.
-- gulp for workflow automation
 - webpack for bundling and building

 ## Tasks
-- 'npm run watch': Watch with webpack
+- 'npm run watch': Watch with webpack dev server
-- 'npm run serve': Serve with gulp and browsersync
 - 'npm run build': Build production files

 ## Gulp tasks